 Freelance writers face many hurdles, from earning a fair wage to finding the right places to submit their work.
 For the latter, it starts with a query letter, also known as a pitch.
-Often in the form of an email, a pitch allows you to submit an idea to an editor, gain their interest and secure the job.
+Often in the form of an email, a pitch allows you to submit an idea to an editor, gain their interest, and secure the job.

-Part 1: The Contact
+Part 1: The Greeting and Contact

 Every pitch should begin with a proper greeting addressed to a specific editor.
 This shows that the writer has done their research and found the publication's specific editorial staff.
 This is often appreciated and noted by publishers.
 If you're submitting a pitch online, "Dear Mr./Mrs. (editor's name)" should suffice, and you should address a written query letter as follows: